 - Liability-only coverage typically does not pay for damage to your own car or costs associated with your own injuries from an accident you cause.
 If your vehicle is stolen the comprehensive insurance part of the full coverage is what would have paid for any damages if your vehicle was recovered.
 Comprehensive pays out ACV (actual cash value) if your vehicle is returned but damaged so badly that it is totaled or if it is not returned at all.

 - Liability-only insurance does not come stocked with the benefits of a rental car if yours is in the shop—or a tow service if your vehicle breaks down.

 - Liability-only insurance manages to keeps you on your toes, but not in a good way: In the case of an accident, you might have to pay completely out of pocket if your vehicle is totaled.
 Even if you feel like you’re the safest driver out there, mother nature can make you think twice.
 Think wet or icy conditions, or other unexpected issues—some events you just can’t prepare for, and without collision, you simply won’t get monetary help from your insurer toward repairing or replacing your vehicle.

 The takeaway?
 If you’re considering dropping your full coverage car insurance, really take your time about listing the pros and cons at hand.
 Do what is best for you and remember you can never be too careful.
 Before you make an insurance decision, make sure you understand the value of your vehicle and what you can afford in premiums.
-If you’re still confused, lean on a licensed insurance agent for advice.
+If you’re still confused, lean on a licensed insurance agent (like our pal, Neil, here at the Zebra) for advice.
 Lastly, remember that any situation can happen at any time, so be sure you are financially prepared for what may come.